-Once a theme or topic has been identified and refined, the student must find a faculty member in the College of Letters & Science who is willing to serve as the individual major adviser.
-The student's assigned advisor, special department advisors, and/or faculty members may be able to assist students seeking an advisor for the individual major.
+Once a theme or topic has been identified and refined, the student must find a tenured faculty member in the College of Letters & Science who is willing to serve as the individual major adviser.
+This designated faculty advisor will:

 - assist the student in defining/redefining the relevant themes, learning objectives and rationale for the major and assist in developing/refining the student's individual major proposal;

 - assist in the review and selection of courses for the major plan included in the proposal;

 - help in defining/redefining the relevant themes, learning objectives and rationale for the major;

 - advise the student in course selection and, in consultation with the individual major coordinator, track progress toward completion of the major.

 As soon as the topic and the advisor (i.e., a tenured faculty member in an L&S academic department) are known, the student should meet with the individual major coordinator within L&S Academic Deans' Services (110 Ingraham Hall; 608-262-0617).
 The purpose of this meeting is to review the details of individual major requirements and to review procedures.

 Applications for the individual major are accepted up to Friday of the fourth week of classes in the fall and spring semesters only.
 Applications received after that deadline will be reviewed during the following term.
 Individual major applications are not reviewed during the summer.

 The application must include all five items outlined below:

 - the individual major application form showing the proposed course list;